JordanMartinez/purescript-jordans-reference/03-Build-Tools/03-Bower--Project-Workflow.md

 # Build the docs
 pulp docs -- --format html
 # Then read over them to insure there aren't any formatting issues or typos

-# Make a production build via Browserify
-#   If building a program...
-pulp browserify --optimise --to dist/fileName.js
-#   If building a library
-pulp browserify --no-main-check --optimise --to dist/fileName.js

 # Set the initial version
 pulp version v0.1.0